Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study

 \subsection{Our contributions}

-Our contributions can be summarized as follows: \begin{itemize} \item We show that, for a fixed model and quantization procedure, as the size of the training dataset increases towards infinity, the MIS of the learning algorithm is fully determined by the distribution of the loss per sample for the quantized models (\autoref{thm:fixed_pos}).
-Building upon this result, we further show that when the model architecture and/or quantization procedure adapts to the training set size, a similar dependency persists (\autoref{thm:seqQ}), although with a more precise dependence on the covariance structure of the loss per sample.
+We consider learning procedures minimizing an empirical loss for a loss function $\ell$.
+Our contributions can be summarized as follows: \begin{itemize} \item We establish that, for large datasets, the MIS of a learning algorithm under quantization is fully characterized by the distribution of the per-sample loss across quantized models when the model architecture and/or quantization strategy adapt to the training set size~(\autoref{thm:seqQ}).

-\item Building on the result of \autoref{thm:seqQ}, whose direct estimation is computationally prohibitive, we propose a methodology (\autoref{ssec:algo}) enabling the comparison of quantizers in terms of privacy. \item We apply our methodology to several Post-Training Quantization techniques on both synthetic data (see~\autoref{subsec:synthetic_expe}) and real-world data (see~\autoref{subsec:molecular_expe}).
-We show that the rankings provided by our method consistently correlates with the ones obtained with a baseline estimation of the MIS (see~\autoref{sssec:val}), and study the privacy-performance trade-off of quantization on molecular property prediction tasks (see~\autoref{ssec:tradeoff}). \end{itemize}

-Our work is dedicated to providing a theoretically grounded methodology to compare different quantization procedures in the context of MIS evaluation.